rckwzrd/time-splitter/README.md

 Why C# and dotnet?
 I inhereted a C# project at work and need to skill up on building and releasing in the dotnet ecosystem.
 By keeping the tool simple I can focus on figuring out how to build and release for Windows and Linux.

+The Windows and Linux builds are 40mb zipped, which is kind of hilarious.
+Different build commands in the release workflow probably need to be used.

 Some learning goals:
 - [x] Build and release with Github action, cut a tagged download, linux and windows